Skip to Content

 Moeraki Boulders at sunset on the South Island

-The Moeraki Boulders are one of the most-visited tourist sites in New Zealand around 30 minutes from Oamaru.
-Would you believe there are about 50 large spherical boulders scattered along the beach – some of these boulders are up to two meters tall!
-Even more unique, some have cracked open like eggs, others are still intact, but one thing is for sure…they’re weird!
+The Moeraki Boulders are one of the most-visited tourist sites in New Zealand, around 30 minutes from Oamaru.
+Would you believe there are about 50 large spherical boulders scattered along the beach – some of these boulders are up to 2 meters (6.5 feet) tall!
+Even more unique, some have cracked open like eggs, others are still intact, but one thing is for sure… They’re weird!

 As far as interesting places to visit on the South Island go, Moeraki Boulders is a clear winner!
 If you want to stay nearby so you can visit at sunset, the town of Moeraki is the best option, but Hampden is also nearby.
 Alternatively, just stay in Oamaru – that’s what I do!